-If you earned an A.A. or A.S. degree from any NC Community College with a 3.0+ GPA within the last 15 years, you are competitive for admission and do not need to request a pre-application assessment.
+If you earned an A.A. or A.S. degree from any North Carolina Community College with a 3.0+ GPA within the past 15 years, you are competitive for admission and do not need a pre-application assessment.

-- An Associate of Arts degree (A.A.) or Associate of Science degree (A.S.) from the last 15 years or approximately 60 university credit hours of college-level work including a significant amount of social science courses.
+- An Associate of Arts (A.A.) or Associate of Science (A.S.) degree from the past 15 years or have completed about 60 university credit hours of college-level work, including a significant amount of social science courses.

 (A maximum of 72 credit hours can transfer into the LPS program.)